Ranwadi High School: History

 In 1971, as the islanders' educational standard improved, Ranwadi was transformed into a secondary school, while a primary school was re-established at Ranmawot.
 Ranwadi continued to be run by Australian missionaries: Ray Wilson and his wife (1971–1973), Ken Warne and his wife (1974–1978), Jenny Marshall (1978–1980) and Lyall Muller (1981–1985).

 In colonial days, Ranwadi owned a large tract of surrounding land, on which students cultivated their own food.
 However, following Vanuatu's independence in 1980, the school faced demands from traditional landowners for the return of their ancestral land.
 The ensuing land dispute was solved by the signing of a Lease Agreement under which Ranwadi kept the core of its land in return for a small annual rent payment to the villagers.
-The remainder of the land, including the site of present-day Vanwoki village, was returned to its traditional owners.
+The remainder of the land was returned to its traditional owners.
 Although the agreement led to good relations between the school and the surrounding communities, it also left the school dependent on imported foodstuffs which represent a major drain on the school's budget and a cause of malnutrition among its students.

 The new Vanuatu government's desire to see schools run by local people rather than overseas missionaries led to the appointment in 1986 of Silas Buli, from nearby Vanuu (Waterfall village), as principal (1986-2009).
 Although very young and inexperienced at the time of his appointment, Silas enjoyed a long and successful term at Ranwadi, and won a great deal of respect from those who worked with him.
 Since 2009 the school has had several principals and acting principals including Silas Tabi, Stephen Toa, Albert Bule, Royal Bebe, Maxly Viro, Caulton Bule and Albion Tabi.

 Curriculum

-Ranwadi offers education from Year 7 to Year 13 (students aged between approximately 13 and 19 years).
+Ranwadi offers education from Year 7 to Year 13 (students aged between approximately 12 and 20 years).

 Year 7 - 10 students ("juniors") follow a standard curriculum set by the Vanuatu Ministry of Education, culminating in national exams at the end of Year 10 which determine students' future progress.
 Year 11, 12 and 13 students ("seniors") study towards Vanuatu National Secondary Certificates (VNSC) and Vanuatu University Entrance Certificates (VUEC).

 The language of instruction at Ranwadi is English, although in informal settings, teachers and students mostly communicate in Bislama or their vernacular languages.

 Christianity is a major part of school life, with students attending twice-daily services in the chapel, in addition to other religious events such as Easter baptisms, which are held in the saltwater pool below the school.
 Helping students get to know Jesus is considered by many to be the school's number one priority.

 The school competes at the PISSA Games (a provincial inter-school tournament), and hosted the Games in 2008 and 2018.
 The major sports played at the school are football, netball, volleyball, basketball and athletics.